FarshadBeiranvand/Machine-Learning/Running-injury-Prevention/README.md

 The dataset is loaded directly from [Kaggle](https://www.kaggle.com/datasets/shashwatwork/injury-prediction-for-competitive-runners) and explored to understand its structure and contents.

-## Data Preprocessing

-Unnecessary columns are dropped from the dataset to prepare it for further analysis.

 ## Data Visualization

 Individual athlete data is visualized to gain insights into patterns and trends. *(You can include your visualization code and resulting visualizations here)*